I made an orange dessert for some friends the other night. When one of my guests took a bite, her face soured; she said

 If you aren’t picky about who you put onto your sales floor, you can ruin the entire experience for your customer.

 This is one of the many reasons why hiring the right salesperson is critical to your success.

 The Right Fit

 A lifetime of experience and a boatload of charisma doesn’t mean anything if your salespeople don’t fit into your particular store culture.
 Every person is unique.
 Every store is unique.
 Finding the right person for the right store requires more than a resume.
 The interview process is your chance to learn about the potential employee as a person, not just an application.

 A Wasted Opportunity

 Too many employers perform interviews on an ad-hoc basis, making them up as they go along.
 This is your first, best chance to weed out problem hires before they begin.
 If you’re not using a standard interview process - and you should be - there’s a good chance you’re missing some important questions.
-Those questions make all the difference between hiring a success and a failure.
+Those questions make all the difference between hiring success and failure.